This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

 Step-by-Step Instructions

-1. Slice the bottoms off of your enoki mushroom stems, then cut the mushrooms into thirds.
+- Slice the bottoms off of your enoki mushroom stems, then cut the mushrooms into thirds.
 Tear up the shimeji mushrooms to separate them into bite-sized pieces using your hands.
+Place enoki pieces and shimeji mushrooms in a small saucepan.

-2. Add soy sauce, mirin, sake, coconut sugar, and mushrooms in a small saucepan over medium heat.
-Stir to combine.
-Make sure the sugar melts and the mushrooms are evenly coated.
+- Add soy sauce, mirin, sake, coconut sugar, and mushrooms in a small saucepan over medium heat.
+Stir to combine, making sure the sugar melts, and the mushrooms are evenly coated in plenty of liquid.

-3. Cook down for about 4-5 minutes, until the mixture starts to thicken and the mushrooms soften, stirring occasionally.
-The liquid should also reduce.
+- Cook down for about 4-5 minutes, until the mixture starts to thicken and the mushrooms soften, stirring occasionally.
+The liquid should also reduced.

-4. Deglaze by adding your rice wine vinegar, stir and lower the heat.
+- Deglaze by adding your rice wine vinegar, stir, and lower the heat.
 Let cool completely, then transfer to a jar for storage.

 Expert Tips

-Adjusting the Salt: The great part about making homemade preserved mushrooms is that they’re actually preservative-free!
-The texture is also more enjoyable, with less of a slimy feel, as you’re preparing it fresh.
+- Adjusting the Salt: The great part about making homemade preserved mushrooms is that they’re actually preservative-free!
+The texture is also more enjoyable, with less of a gelatinous slimy texture, as you’re preparing it fresh.

-Flavor Additions: Feel free to make this mushroom condiment your own!
-You can add in yuzu, chili oil, or togarashi for spice.
+- Flavor Additions: Feel free to make this mushroom condiment your own!
+You can make my version this time and next time add in yuzu, chili oil, or togarashi for spice.
+It’s a super customizable, simple dish.

 Serving Tips

-• You can eat the Nametake right away or stash your Japanese mushrooms in a jar in the fridge and eat it as a condiment.
+- You can eat it right away or stash your Japanese mushrooms in a clean container or glass jars in the fridge and eat it as a condiment.

-• This Japanese mushroom condiment is quite salty and intended to be eaten in small quantities with rice, ochazuke, and similar dishes.
+- This Japanese mushroom condiment is quite salty and intended to be eaten in small quantities with steamed rice, fried rice, ochazuke, and similar dishes.

 Storage Tips

-• Store the Nametake in a jar in the refrigerator for up to 2 weeks.
+- Store in a jar in the refrigerator for up to 2 weeks.
 Eat as a snack or condiment, and enjoy!

 Recipe FAQs